Dad-Project/JBinanceAPI/README.md

 ![Alt text](https://upload.wikimedia.org/wikipedia/commons/1/12/Binance_logo.svg)

 # JBinanceAPI
-An easy to maintain java library that will cover all available Binance endpoints & stream
+An easy to maintain java library that will cover all available Binance endpoints & streams
 JBinanceAPI uses reflection for sending requests (using a proxy) & parsing responses (using JSavON)

 Add this to your POM to add JBinanceAPI in your project :